cms-dev/cms/docs/Task types.rst

 OutputOnly tasks usually have many uncorrelated files to be submitted.
 Contestants may submit the first output in a submission, and the second in another submission, but it is easy to forget  the first output in the other submission; it is also tedious to add every output every time.
 Hence, OutputOnly tasks have a feature that, if a submission lacks the output for a certain testcase, the current submission is completed with the most recently submitted output for that testcase (if it exists).
 This has the effect that contestants can work on a testcase at a time, submitting only what they did from the last submission.

-The submission format must contain all the filenames of the form output_XXX.txt where XXX is a three digit decimal number (padded with zeroes, and goes from 0 to the number of testcases minus one.
+The submission format must contain all the filenames of the form :file:`output_{num}.txt` where :samp:`{num}` is a three digit decimal number (padded with zeroes, and goes from 0 (included) to the number of testcases (excluded).
 Again, you can add other files that are stored but ignored.
-For example, a valid submission format for an OutputOnly task with three testcases is ["output_000.txt", "output_001.txt", "output_002.txt"].
+For example, a valid submission format for an OutputOnly task with three testcases is ``["output_000.txt", "output_001.txt", "output_002.txt"]``.

 .. _tasktypes_communication: